TheSamoanThor/Configuration_Management_3Sem/README.md

 </ol>
 <hr>
 <h3>__init__</h3>
-<p>Constructor, creates root VFS.</p>
+<p>The constructor creates the VFS root.</p>

 <h3>load_vfs_from_json</h3>
-<p>Opens a .json file and calls the build_vfs_tree method to build a VFS hierarchy.</p>
+<p>Opens it .a json file and calls the build_vfs_tree method to build the vfs hierarchy.</p>

 <h3>build_vfs_tree</h3>
-<p>This method recursively loops through all nodes in the .json file and creates them depending on their type—directory or file.
-It also appends child files to their parent.
-Saves nodes to the global dictionary dict_all_nodes.</p>
+<p>The method traverses recursively through all nodes in .a json file and creates them, depending on their type - directory or file.
+It also adds child files to the parent files.
+Saves nodes to the global dict_all_nodes dictionary.</p>

 <h3>navigate</h3>
-<p>Navigates the VFS.
+<p>VFS navigation.
 Supports absolute and relative paths, special cases (., .., root).</p>

 <h3>list_dir</h3>
-<p>Displays the contents of a directory.
-With the --a modifier, displays detailed file information.</p>
+<p>Outputs the contents of the directory.
+With the --a modifier, it shows detailed information about files.</p>

 <h3>read_file</h3>
-<p>Reads the contents of a file from the VFS.</p>
+<p>Reads the contents of the file from VFS.</p>

 <h3>write_file</h3>
-<p>Writes or appends contents to a VFS file, checking access rights.</p>
+<p>Writes or adds content to a VFS file with access verification.</p>

 <h3>find</h3>
-<p>Search for files and directories based on a pattern in their names.</p>
+<p>Search for files and directories by the template in the name.</p>

 <hr>
-<h2>VFSNode Class Methods</h2>
+<h2>Methods of the VFSNode class</h2>
 <ol>
 <li>__init__</li>
 <li>add_child</li>